-- any solution found is relative to the specific vehicle chosen; - the ERRI wagon was selected mainly as it makes possible to generate solutions that can be easily validated and reproduced by the scientific community; - modeling mistakes are avoided and the attention can be focused on the results, whose accuracy is undisputable; - the ERRI wagon is representative only of a category of vehicles (long distance passenger cars) and has parameters that may differ from other category of vehicles (high speed, mass transit, metro, freight, etc.) and the results in some "extreme" situations (e.g. very tight curves with very high adhesion limit, typical of metro applications) can be not fully reliable.
+- any possible solution found is relative to the specific vehicle chosen: - the ERRI wagon was selected mainly as it makes possible the generation of solutions that can be easily validated and reproduced by the scientific community; - modeling mistakes are avoided and the attention can be focused on the results, whose accuracy is indisputable; - the ERRI wagon is representative only of a category of vehicles (long distance passenger cars) and has parameters that may differ from other category of vehicles (high speed, mass transit, metro, freight, etc.) and the results in some "extreme" situations (e.g. very tight curves with very high adhesion limit, typical of metro applications) may not be fully reliable.

-Focusing on longitudinal forces $T_x$ , the average force on the two wheels for the i-th wheelset $T{i,av}=(T{x11}+T{x12})/2$ , i.e. the resistance to motion, has a magnitude that remains always small.
+Focusing on longitudinal forces T_x , the average force on the two wheels for the i-th wheelset $T{xi,av} = (T{xi1} + T{xi2})/2$, i.e. the resistance to motion, has a magnitude that always remains small.
 Further considerations on tractive effort required in the case of standard wheelsets and on wheelsets equipped with torque limiter will be discussed later in the paper.

-More interesting is the analysis of the difference of the longitudinal forces acting on the two wheels of a wheelset, $\Delta T_i = (T{xi1} - T{xi2})/2$ , as it originates:
+More interesting is the analysis of the difference of the longitudinal forces acting on the two wheels of a wheelset, $\Delta T{xi} = (T{xi1} - T{xi2})/2$, as it originates:

-• a torque in z direction $M{zi} = \Delta T_i s$ , where s is the wheelset gauge, which is responsible for steering;

-• a torque in y direction $M{yi}=\Delta T_i r$ , where r is the actual radius of the wheel (that for the scope of the present paper can be approximated to the nominal radius of the wheel), that torsionally loads the axle and that can be influenced by setting the torque limiters present in the AIR wheelset.
+- a torque in z direction $M{zi} = \Delta T{xi}$ s, where s is the wheelset gauge, which is responsible for steering; - a torque in y direction $M{yi} = \Delta T{xi} r$, where r is the instantaneous radius of the wheel (that for the scope of the present paper can be approximated to the nominal radius of the wheel), that torsionally loads the axle and that can be influenced by setting the torque limiters present in the AIR wheelset.

-The analyses shown in this paper will be limited to the behavior of the ERRI Wagon in constant radius curves, while the behavior in straight track and in transitions is described in .
-It descends from this hypothesis that all the results presented here are to be considered as steady, i.e. they are maintained inaltered along the entire circular curve once the transition has ended.
+The analyses shown in this paper will be limited to the behavior of the ERRI wagon in constant radius curves, while the behavior in straight track and in transitions is described in [4].
+It descends from the hypothesis that all the results presented here are to be considered as steady, i.e. they are maintained unaltered along the entire circular curve once the transition has ended.

-In the following only the first two wheelsets (first bogie) of the ERRI wagon will be considered, as they represent the typically worst conditions during running in curve, the first axle having the highest angle of attack (maximum lateral forces) and the second axle running almost centred (the constraint can be saturated by longitudinal forces).
+In the following only the first two wheelsets (first bogie) of the ERRI wagon will be considered, as they represent the typically worst conditions during running in curve, the first axle having the highest angle of attack (maximum lateral forces) and the second axle running almost centered (the constraint can be saturated by longitudinal forces).

-3.2 Simulation strategy
+3.2.
+Simulation strategy